awt-pj-ss23-mendix-2/Mendix-Low-code-tool-extension/README.md

 npm run build

-After this we should see green in our terminal and have a built Widget.
+The terminal should show success state and a new folder with all the essential file should be present for further development